Luthiraa/vm24/README.md

-# vm16
+# vm24

-`vm16` is a tiny, single-process WebAssembly runtime for untrusted stdin/stdout workers on x86-64 Linux.
+`vm24` is a tiny WebAssembly runtime for running untrusted stdin/stdout workers on x86-64 Linux.

 It is a real interpreter and sandbox written in freestanding Zig.
-There is no mock execution path, libc, heap allocator, filesystem access, network access, or JIT. `src/vm.zig` parses, validates, instantiates, and interprets the guest; `src/main.zig` provides the Linux process boundary and WASI host calls.
+No libc, heap, filesystem, network, or JIT.
+The VM parses, validates, instantiates, and runs the guest itself.

 ## Build and run